 The lab's principal investigator, Debabrata (Dev) Mukhopadhyay, Ph.D., hopes that this research can help improve early detection of cancer and lead to improved treatment options for patients with cancer or cardiovascular disease.

-Growth of solid tumors beyond 1-2 mm in diameter requires the induction and maintenance of a new blood supply, a process also known as angiogenesis.
-Failure to induce an angiogenic response may result in tumor ‘dormancy’ and interference with an established blood supply leads to necrosis or apoptosis of tumor cells and tumor regression.
+Growth of solid tumors beyond 1 to 2 millimeters in diameter requires the induction and maintenance of a new blood supply (angiogenesis).
+Failure to induce an angiogenic response can result in tumor dormancy, while interference with an established blood supply can lead to necrosis or apoptosis of tumor cells and tumor regression.

 - Regulation and function of angiogenic growth factors

 - Tumor stroma

 - Cardiovascular biology

 - Preclinical models for tumor biology, angiogenesis and cardiovascular diseases

 The Tumor Angiogenesis and Vascular Biology Lab works closely with other groups and organizations within Mayo Clinic, including:

 Dr. Mukhopadhyay is a professor of biochemistry and molecular biology at Mayo Clinic College of Medicine and Science in Jacksonville, Florida.
 His training and expertise in angiogenesis, cancer, cardiovascular diseases and diabetes fuel his research on the tumor microenvironment.
 Dr. Mukhopadhyay and his team use disease models of pancreatic cancer and renal cancer to examine how tumors develop and induce the angiogenic response.
 This response plays a key role in the growth and spread of cancer.